 Step 1: Boil Your Water

 Turn on your kettle and heat your water to 205 degrees by bringing it up to a boil and letting it stand for 30 seconds.
-Even though I'm using a gooseneck, no fancy kettle is needed for the French Press a regular kettle is just fine.
+Even though I’m using a gooseneck style kettle, no fancy kettle is needed for the French Press and a regular whistling tea kettle is perfectly fine.

 Step 2: Weigh Out And Grind Your Whole Coffee

 |17 grams (2-3 tbsp)

 |430 mL, plus additional for pre-heating.

 Head over here > French Press Grounds To Water Ratio for a more detailed explanation.

 Weigh out 56 grams of whole bean coffee (about 8-10 tablespoons) and set your coffee grinder to a coarse setting.
 The ground coffee needs to be as coarse as breadcrumbs so try and aim for that consistency when grinding.
 (Take a look at our coffee grind chart)

 By now your Kettle should have boiled.
 With your hot water give your French Press a rinse, this helps to maintain the temperature of the French Press while brewing.
 Pour away rinse water once done.

 Step 4: Add Your Coffee And Some Water